vne/pyfmt/README.md

 See [https://docs.python.org/2/library/stdtypes.html#string-formatting](https://docs.python.org/2/library/stdtypes.html#string-formatting) for information about original Python syntax.

 This library is intented to simplify formatting of arbitrary data in strings.
-All Python format specifiers are supported, but not all are handled in exactly the same manner, although the library tries to do its best.
-Length modifiers are not supported for now, but they are in a roadmap.

-pyfmt currently recognizes the following syntax:
+All Python format specifiers are supported, but not all are handled in exactly the same manner, although the library tries to do its best. pyfmt currently recognizes the following syntax:

-	> %(name)[flags]width.precision<format>
+	> %(name)[flags]width.precision[length_modifiers]<format>

 where only the % sign and <format> are mandatory:

+	> %(varname)#10.4hlLf
 	> %(varname)#10.4f
 	> %(varname)-10.4f
 	> %(varname) 10.4f